awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-contracts.md

  For each pricing dimension that you add to your contract, you can choose to let customers pay as they go for additional usage of that dimension above their contract\.
 You can also add additional dimensions without contract prices that customers only consume by paying as they go\.
 For example, these may be add\-on features that customers use infrequently \(e\.g\., custom reports generated\)\.
 Another example is if you have a pricing model where the contract dimensions are tiers that include bundles of services \(e\.g\., 50 hosts and 20 containers\), and the additional pay\-as\-you\-go dimensions represent the use of individual services \(per host and per container\)\.
 Define the following fields:
 +  **Dimension API Name** – The name used when calling the Entitlements API\.
 This name is visible in billing reports, but because the reports are not external\-facing, the name does not have to be user\-friendly\.
 The name can be no more than 15 characters and can only include alphanumeric and underscore characters\.
 After you set the name, you will not be able to change it\.
 +  **Dimension Display Name**: – The customer\-facing name of a dimension\.
 This name should help the customer understand the dimension for the product\.
-The display name is visible on the AWS Marketplace listing to customers \(e\.g\., AdminUsers, Silver Tier, Premier Bundle\)\.
+The display name is visible on the AWS Marketplace product page to customers \(e\.g\., AdminUsers, Silver Tier, Premier Bundle\)\.
 The name should be user\-friendly and can be no more than 24 characters\.
 After the product is published, you will be able to change this display name\.
 +  **Dimension Description**: – The customer\-facing description of a dimension that provides additional information about the dimension for the product\.
 The description \(up to 10 endpoints, 100–250 API calls, etc\.\) can be no more than 70 characters and should be user\-friendly\.
 +  **Dimension \- Monthly Price** – The software charge per unit for the 1\-month option for this dimension\.
 This ﬁeld supports three decimal places\.
 +  **Dimension \- 1 Year Price** – The software charge per unit for the 12\-month option for this dimension\.
 This ﬁeld supports three decimal places\.
 It's not a monthly or yearly charge\.
 The price must reﬂect the 12\-month one\-time charge price\.